Cyrina Fiallo: Early life and career

-Born in Miami, Florida, she is of Cuban and Italian descent.
 She is also a member of the cover group The Girls, alongside fellow actresses Alison Brie and Julianna Guill.

-She has appeared in numerous TV commercials for various retailers, such as Allstate, Booking.com, Capital One, Pepsi, Samsung, and Subaru.
+Fiallo has appeared in numerous TV commercials for various retailers, such as Verizon, Allstate, Booking.com, Capital One, Pepsi, Samsung, and Subaru.

+In October 2022, Fiallo provided the narration for the audiobook of the novel entitled, Witchlings by Claribel A. Ortega.

+Personal life

+In November 2023, Fiallo married Jonathan Kalter in her home town of Miami, Florida.